-- Select appropriate port for access.
+- 1. Select appropriate port for access.
 If more than one port is seen then access the venous side.
 Although blue generally indicates the venous side, many different colors are available.
 You cannot use color only as a guide.
 Aspirate blood and examine.
 Do not use a line with gauze wrapped around the port or with a medication sticker. - 2.
 Lay patient supine. - 3.
-Thoroughly cleanse injectable port cap prior to use. - 4.
+Thoroughly cleanse injectable port cap prior to use.(Red cap is likely arterial and should not be accessed) - 4.
 Aspirate 10cc of blood from catheter (this prevents an inadvertent anticoagulant bolus from occurring).
 If you are unable to draw blood, reposition patient and try again.
 If problem persists do not use line. - 5.
 Confirm venous access by examination of aspirated blood and then discard blood.
-If in doubt use other port or consider use of other vascular access methods. - Attach IV line to injection port.
+If in doubt use other port or consider use of other vascular access methods. - 6.
+Attach IV line to injection port.
 Begin IV fluid flow and adjust according to patient presentation.
 Make sure clamps are closed except when aspirating, flushing or infusing. - 7.
 Inject all necessary medications and fluids.
 Always aspirate before flushing or infusing.
 This prevents embolization of any clots that may have formed since last administration.

-NOTE: If at any time you are unable to aspirate blood or infuse fluids, do not use line as clotting may have accord.
-Consider alternative vascular access.
+NOTE: If at any time you are unable to aspirate blood or infuse fluids, do not use line as